Employer of Record in India

 In India, leave entitlements are governed by both central and state laws, leading to variations across regions and industries.
 Under the Factories Act of 1948, adult workers are entitled to one day of leave for every 20 days worked, totaling approximately 15 days of annual leave per year.
 These leaves are exclusive of public holidays, which are provided separately.
 Sick leave provisions typically range from 5 to 12 days per year, depending on state regulations, and often require a medical certificate for extended absences.

 The Maternity Benefit Act grants female employees 26 weeks of paid maternity leave for the first two children, with reduced entitlements for subsequent children.
+For women who are having two or more surviving children, the duration of paid maternity leave is 12 weeks.
 Employers must ensure compliance with these regulations and clearly communicate leave policies to employees to foster a fair and supportive work environment.

 Employee Benefits in India